Huckdirks/Wikipedia-Links-Graph/docs/README.md

 For any news on future features, or if you want to suggest some of your own, check out [FUTURE_FEATURES.md](FUTURE_FEATURES.md)

+## Suggestions

+If you have any suggestions about anything, please create a [new discussion in suggestions](https://github.com/Huckdirks/Wikipedia_Graph/discussions/new?category=suggestions).
+I'm only a second year computer science student, so I'm sure there are many things I could improve on!

 ## Contributing

 Contributions are always welcomed!
 Look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information.